 Park your car a little further from the grocery store.
 Stand up when you’re folding laundry instead of sitting on the couch.
 Leave the clean laundry on the couch and walk from room to room putting it away a few pieces at a time.
 MOVE.

 Move more, be healthier.
 This is something almost anyone can fit in.
-Do it for your families, mamas!
+Do it for your family, mamas!

 Do you have some ways you sneak exercise into your busy day?
 Share your tips and tricks in the comments!